NCAR/ccpp-framework/test/advection_test/README.md

 - Accessing and modifying a constituent tendency variable
 - Passing around the constituent tendency array
 - Dimensions are case-insensitive
+- Reuse of a constituent or host variable local name by a scheme interstitial with a different standard name (cld_shadow); the group cap must rename its local variables to avoid duplicate declarations

 ## Building/Running